 To receive protection under the Public Interest Disclosure Act, a disclosure must be made to a ‘proper authority’, that is, to the University itself, other external entities with the authority to investigate the matter, or a Member of the Queensland Parliament.

-Within the University, a disclosure can always be made to a staff member’s supervisor (or a more senior line manager), the Vice-Chancellor and President, a member of Council, the Director, Assurance and Risk Management Services, and where the disclosure relates to reprisal action in regard to the employment of the discloser, to the Executive Director, Human Resources.
+Within the University, a disclosure can be made to a staff member’s supervisor (or a more senior line manager), the Vice-Chancellor and President, a member of Council, the Director, Assurance, Risk and Integrity Services, and where the disclosure relates to reprisal action in regard to the employment of the discloser, to the Executive Director, Human Resources.

 The Public Interest Disclosure Act protects certain disclosures made to some external Queensland government agencies.
-QUT will fully cooperate with an external agency that is authorised by the Act to investigate a disclosure.
+QUT will fully cooperate with an external agency that is authorised by the Public Interest Disclosure Act to investigate a disclosure.